slalom-saa/fit-stacks/docs/rules/request.md

 }
 ```

-Requests that change state should end in "Request".
+Requests should end in "Request".
+Variations can include "Command" or "Query".
 ```csharp
 AddProductRequest
 ```